LakshmiRadhakrishnan09/AWS-Security-Specialist/ELB.md

       * Configure SG of instances and LB.
 * internal: LB in private.

+- two EC2 instances in private subnet of two AZ.
+- create two public subnets in two AZ
+- u add target groups
+- u add listeners
+   - forward to target group

+For IP address type, choose IPv4 or Dualstack.
+Use IPv4 if your clients use IPv4 addresses to communicate with the load balancer.
+Choose Dualstack if your clients use both IPv4 and IPv6 addresses to communicate with the load balancer.

 ### ALB vs NLB

 - ALB supports only HTTP/1.1, HTTP/2, or gRPC.